Stochastic epidemic models with varying infectivity and waning immunity: Proofs for the FLLN

 We next prove Theorem~\ref{thm-FLLN}.
-We first construct a system of stochastic equations driven by Poisson random measures (PRMs), and then use a approach of the type of propagation of chaos as in \cite{sznitman1991topics}.
+We first construct a system of stochastic equations driven by Poisson random measures (PRMs), and then use an approach of the type of propagation of chaos as in \cite{sznitman1991topics}.